 The majority of the administrators begin their careers as database developers or database analysts.
 Then, after completing anywhere for 1 to 4 years experience, an individual may then be qualified to assume a position as a database manager.
 To become a proficient DBA, an individual should pursue database administrator training and certifications.
 These managers ensure that databases operate correctly and are user friendly and are accessible for data analysts so that they can perform their duties.
 Their roles, the software and the platforms are constantly changing and growing and these individuals are always learning something new.

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Database Administrator DBA salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Database Administrator DBA's can make an average annual salary of $84,250, or $41 per hour.
 On the lower end, they can make $60,100 or $29 per hour, perhaps when just starting out or based on the state you live in.

 Salary Rankings And Facts

 #124 Nationally for All Careers

 Programs and Degrees

-Here are the most common degrees for becoming a Database Administrator DBA. an Associate's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Database Administrator DBA. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 2.4% Doctorate